fsprojects-archive/zzarchive-Cricket/README.md

  * Send a another message to other actors
  * Change the behaviour to be used upon receipt of the next message.

-Currently there are a couple of actor libraries on the .NET platform
+Currently there are a couple of actor libraries on the .NET Framework platform

 * [AkkaDotNet](https://github.com/akkadotnet/akka.net) - This is a port of the scala based actor framework Akka.
 This is written in C# but does have an F# API.
 * [Orleans](http://research.microsoft.com/en-us/projects/orleans/) - This is a Microsoft research project aiming to simplfy the development of scalable cloud based services, with a high level of abstraction over the actor programming model.